How standards evolve without compromising consistency, traceability, or control.

 Operations mature.

-Controlled Evolution defines how updates occur without destabilising decision consistency.
+Controlled Evolution defines how change occurs without destabilising decision consistency.

 • Reviewed